The Nature's Pride success story

 The role of charging infrastructure in driving mobility

-Nature’s Pride has doubled the number of charging points on its lot.
+Nature’s Pride has doubled the number of charging ports on its lot.
 Today, it has much more charging infrastructure than its current meet actually needs – a strategic move.
 This way, Nature’s Pride doesn’t just ensure that current EV-driving employees can charge sufficiently, but that it has fully prepared itself for a larger electric fleet.
 The plan is to transition to a 100% electric fleet in the next few years.
+As Pleijsier said:

-"EVBox was one of the few charging station providers back when Nature’s Pride installed its first 16 charging points three years ago.
+"EVBox was one of the few charging station providers back when Nature’s Pride installed its first 16 charging ports three years ago.
 The possibility for full customization of each of our chargers was a nice touch.
-I think for businesses, this is a good opportunity to directly tie your brand to a sustainable and future-ready product.” - Michael Pleijsier, Facility Manager Nature’s Pride
+I think for businesses, this is a good opportunity to directly tie your brand to a sustainable and future-ready product.”